mageplaza/magento-better-wishlist-graphql/README.md

-# Magento 2 Better Wishlist GraphQl/PWA
+# Magento Better Wishlist GraphQl

-Magento 2 Better Wishlist GraphQl is a part of Better Wishlist extension that add GraphQL features, this support for PWA Studio.
+Magento Better Wishlist GraphQl is a part of Better Wishlist extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install

 Run the following command in Magento 2 root folder: